phoebehala/web5_f-tracker/README.md

 ## Features
 #### transactions for income and expense
 - create / edit / delete
+- Used the same component (addTransaction.jsx) to switch created mode or edited mode
 - Created a popover with pure react to implement above actions
 - The cahrt reflect the changes immediately whenever the transactions updated